Wednesday, May 20, 2026

 In 1830 Andrew Jackson pushed through Congress and signed the Indian Removal Act.
 This formalized the unofficial policy of relocation and accelerated the rate at which tribes were pushed out of their homeland and moved to what is now Oklahoma and Kansas.
 From 1830 to 1841 more than 60,000 native Americans were forced to walk from their homelands to the Indian Territory.

 In 1836 the Republic of Texas was established by settlers from the US.
-It was an independent nation, recognized by the US but not by Spain.
-Spain did not inhabit this part of their territory so when folks like Steve Austin, Davey Crocket and Sam Houston established settlements, they effectively controlled the eastern part of what is today Texas.
+It was an independent nation, recognized by the US but not by Mexico.
+Mexico did not inhabit this part of their territory so when folks like Steve Austin, Davey Crocket and Sam Houston established settlements, they effectively controlled the eastern part of what is today Texas.
 Additionally they claimed, but did not control additional territory to the west.

 In 1845 Texas was admitted to the union as a slave state with the same boundaries as the Republic of Texas.
 This created another crisis because a portion of Texas, including the Oklahoma panhandle, was above the 36 degree, 30 minute line.